Services

 Integration

-With the latest updates, JD orchestrator has developed interactive widgets.
-Users can input data directly into a dashboard widget, triggering an orchestration.
+With the latest updates, JD orchestrator expanded this functionality into interactive dashboard widgets.
+Users can manipulate data directly inside a dashboard widget, instantly executing a background orchestration to bypass manual multi-step navigation screens.

 Notifications

 Notifications serve as an extension of the Orchestrator framework, empowered to evaluate EnterpriseOne data and REST-enabled external services to discern critical conditions or events.
-Messages are promptly dispatched to subscribers necessitating immediate attention, often embedding action links for swift response to enhance better business data and enable actionable business processes.
+Messages are promptly dispatched to subscribers necessitating immediate attention, often embedding action links for swift response.

 These notifications are now embedded directly into EnterpriseOne Page Tiles as ‘badges.’
 These tiles show live counts of pending tasks, providing instant visibility and allowing users to bypass manual searching entirely.